Maury Yeston: Early years

-As an undergraduate at Yale University Yeston majored in music theory and composition, writing an atonal sonata for piano, original incidental music for a production of Brecht’s Life of Galileo, and a cello concerto that won Yale's Friends of Music Prize, and minored in philosophy and literature, particularly French, German, and Japanese.
+As an undergraduate at Yale University Yeston majored in music theory and composition, writing an atonal sonata for piano, incidental music for a production of Brecht’s Life of Galileo, and a cello concerto that won Yale's Friends of Music Prize, and minored in philosophy and literature, particularly French, German, Italian and Japanese.
 Yeston noted, "I am as much a lyricist as a composer, and the musical theatre is the only genre I know in which the lyrics are as important as the music."
-After graduating from Yale in 1967, Yeston attended Clare College, Cambridge University on a two-year Mellon Fellowship where he continued his studies in musicology and composition.
-There, he belonged to Cambridge Footlights Dramatic Club and wrote several classical pieces, including a set of atonal songs for soprano and a Nonet for Three String Quartets in addition to a musical version of Alice in Wonderland, eventually produced at the Long Wharf Theatre in Connecticut in 1971.
+After graduating from Yale Magna cum Laude, Phi Beta Kappa in 1967, Yeston attended Clare College, University of Cambridge on a two-year Mellon Fellowship where he continued his studies in musicology and composition.
+There, he belonged to Cambridge Footlights Dramatic Club and wrote several classical pieces, including a set of atonal songs for soprano and a chamber piece (Trilogues for Three String Quartets) in addition to a musical version of Alice in Wonderland, eventually produced at the Long Wharf Theatre in Connecticut in 1971.
 At Cambridge, he focused his musical goals, moving from classical composition to theatre songwriting.
-Upon earning his Master's Degree there, Yeston returned to the United States to accept a Woodrow Wilson Fellowship to teach for a year at Lincoln University in Pennsylvania, the country's oldest traditionally black college.
-At Lincoln, Yeston taught music, art history, philosophy and Western Civilization, and history of African-American music.
+Upon earning his master's degree there, Yeston returned to the United States to accept a Woodrow Wilson Fellowship to teach for a year at Lincoln University in Pennsylvania, the country's oldest traditionally black college.
+At Lincoln, Yeston taught music, art history, philosophy and Western Civilization, and founded Lincoln's course in the history of African-American music.

-He then pursued a musicology doctorate at Yale and enrolled in the BMI Lehman Engel Musical Theater Workshop, traveling to New York City each week, where he and other aspiring composer/lyricists, including Ed Kleban, Alan Menken, and Howard Ashman, were able to try out material for established Broadway producers and directors.
-He completed his Ph.D. at Yale in 1974, with his dissertation published as a book by Yale University Press: The Stratification of Musical Rhythm (1976), a seminal music theory text noted for its groundbreaking innovation in the theory of rhythm and its original redefinition of the concept of musical meter (recently republished in Chinese).
-Soon afterwards, his cello concerto was premiered by Yo-Yo Ma and the Norwalk Symphony under the baton of Sir Gilbert Levine.
-He then joined the Yale Music Dept. faculty where he taught for eight years, serving as Associate Professor and Director of Undergraduate Studies in Music, and also creating Yale's first African-American music undergraduate lecture course in the History of Jazz.
-He subsequently published another Theory book with Yale University Press, Readings in Schenker Analysis and Other Approaches (editor, 1977), and was twice cited by the student body as one of Yale's ten best professors.
+He then pursued a musicology doctorate at Yale, teaching the same African-American music history course there that he had taught at Lincoln.
+While there, he enrolled in the BMI Lehman Engel Musical Theater Workshop, traveling to New York City each week, where he and other aspiring composer/lyricists, including Ed Kleban, Alan Menken, and Howard Ashman, were able to try out material for established Broadway producers and directors.
+He completed his Ph.D. at Yale in 1974, with his dissertation published as a book by Yale University Press: The Stratification of Musical Rhythm (1976), Soon afterwards, his cello concerto was premiered by Yo-Yo Ma and the Norwalk Symphony Orchestra with Gilbert Levine conducting.
+He then joined the Yale Music Dept. faculty where he taught for eight years, ultimately becoming Yale's Director of Undergraduate Studies in Music.
+He subsequently published another theory book with Yale University Press, Readings in Schenker Analysis and Other Approaches (editor, 1977), (both of his books are noted for their discussions of rhythmic structure and Schenkerian analysis) and was twice cited by the student body as one of Yale's ten best professors.